Art Islands Travel Guide

 Finally, Art Island Center is a fun stop, as we have books for children as well as children’s drawing supplies and other gifts.

 We don’t recommend Chichu Art Museum for young kids, as their rules (no loud voices, don’t touch the walls) can be difficult.
 Older kids often enjoy it, though.
 Some restaurants are also not great for kids, particularly at dinnertime.
-New Olympia in Miyanoura has a no-kids policy.
+New Olympia in Miyanoura has a no-young-kids policy.

 Can I take photos in the museums?